janchruszcz/lethimcook/README.md

 - Pantry - favorite/frequently used ingredients - possible AI suggestions on what to refill soon etc. (FRIDGE-AI)

 ### Recipes
-- Fancy-o-meter - how fancy/spicy generated recipe should be - user config for generated recipes
+- Fancy-o-meter - how fancy/spicy generated recipe should be - more user inputs to generate recipes
-- Generate recipe image
-- Friendly urls
+- Friendly URLs
 - Generate recipe based on macros (kcal, proteins, carbs, fats)
-- Generate whole eating plan (recipes) for i.e. one week based on macros/ingredients
+- Generate whole diet plan (recipes) for i.e. one week based on macros/ingredients
 - Ranking - most favorited / best rated recipes should appear on the top of the list
 - Analyze favorite vs rating